kneehit/3D-Reconstruction/README.md

 ## Closing Thoughts
-Although we get decent reconstruction of the figure, it can be further improved Statistical or Radial Outlier Removal can further help in cleaning the dense reconstruction.
+Although we get decent reconstruction of the figure, it can be further improved Statistical or Radial Outlier Removal can further help in noise removal from the dense reconstruction.